 The rebate asset is similar in nature to a reinsurance asset and captures the benefit of the intercompany agreement.
-The value of the rebate asset for year-end reporting was €16.3m (2019: €7.05m).
+The value of the rebate asset for year-end reporting was €17.25m (30 June 2020: €16.3m).

-For Financial Statements reporting, Company classifies all contracts "Investment Contracts" for the purpose of calculating the Life Assurance Provision under the International Financial Reporting Standard (IFRS).
+For Financial Statements reporting, the Company classifies all contracts as "Investment Contracts" for the purpose of calculating the Life Assurance Provision under the International Financial Reporting Standard (IFRS).
 Therefore, the total liability held in respect of the book of business for Financial Statement is the unit linked liability.
 As per Solvency II methodology, the unit liabilities under IFRS are equal to the value of units allocated to members and are matched by corresponding unit-linked assets held on behalf of members.
 The value of units is calculated as the price per unit multiplied by the number of units.
 There is no BEL or RM in the Financial Statements therefore, these items are zero.